3DCodeClub/ABNAmroAssessment/README.md

 In order to make the test suite future proof we have to make the test framework easily maintainable and scalable.
 I have divided the logic up in several `swift` classes in order to adhere to the DRY principle.

 ## BaseClass.swift
 In this file I provided common functionality that our UI tests are using.
 Such as a `defaultTimeout` and `app` variables.
 At the moment only the `setup()` and `teardown()` functions are provided.
-However you could also provide common helper functions that might be useful throughout multiple UI tests since all tests classes should inherit from this `TestBase`.
+However you could also provide common helper functions that might be useful throughout multiple UI tests since all tests classes should inherit from this `BaseClass`.

 ## HomePageScreenPO.swift
 All element locators files are placed within the `UiElements` folder.
 Since this app only has one screen I have created the `HomePageScreePO.swift` file in order to host all elements with respect to this screen.
 If the application would be bigger I would have created multiple files, each file hosting elements with respect to a particular screen.